Liberal Democrats Party Pledge Tracker

 Creating new cycling and walking networks with a new nationwide active travel strategy

-Funding has been ring-fenced for significant active travel investment by local councils, but no strategy has yet been announced
+Funding has been ring-fenced for significant active travel investment by local councils, with powers to develop these strategies being devolved to these authorities

 Give more of the roads budget to local councils to maintain existing roads, pavements and cycleways